CJNowak/Hochzeit/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/darcyvoutt/pen/ogPrpK.
+You can find this one at http://codepen.io/codyhouse/pen/FdkEf.

- Was inspired to code up a timeline based on some Dribbble shots that I seen.
+ An easy to customize, responsive timeline.
+We used some CSS3 tricks and a bit of jQuery to create some bounce animations that affect desktop users only, while on mobile the structure is more minimal.

+Article and Download on Cody: http://codyhouse.co/gem/vertical-timeline/